hpatnadeeshan/MS-1/README.md

 2. Navigation menu: Use a clear and concise navigation menu that is easy to understand and navigate.

-3. Footer: Include a footer with additional navigation links, copyright information, link to download my CV and contact details.
+3. Footer: Include a footer with additional navigation links, copyright information, a link to download my CV and contact details.

-4. Call-to-action buttons: Used clear and prominent call-to-action buttons throughout the site to encourage users to contacting me.
+4. Call-to-action buttons: Used clear and prominent call-to-action buttons throughout the site to encourage users to contact me.

 #### Mobile view wireframes